chrisdail/talk-kotlin-intro/README.md

 # val kotlin: Introduction

-This is a tech talk given at the Moncton User Group in April 2018.
+This is a tech talk given at the Moncton User Group in April 2018 (master branch).
+It was then revised and abridged for Maritime Devcon 2018 (maritime-devcon branch).

 # Overview